ksiuwr/zosia-site-v2016/README.md

 To run container for development you need to have _Docker (Community Edition)_ installed, as well as a `docker-compose-plugin` installed on your system.

-For Debain-based systems use APT:
+For Debian-based systems use APT:

 ```bash
 sudo apt install docker-ce docker-ce-cli containerd.io docker-compose-plugin